-But after doing all the steps I usually did to ease the discomfort, the tightening wasn’t going away.
+But after doing the steps I usually did to ease the discomfort of Braxton Hicks, the tightening wasn’t going away.

 Signs labor is near with twins

-With twins, especially high-risk twins, delivery becomes even more unexpected.
-You could be in your doctor’s office when she announces you’re delivering that day.
-Or you could find yourself nearing 38 weeks, counting down the days until you’re able to deliver.
+With twins, especially high-risk twins, labor and delivery can come at any time.
+You could be in your doctor’s office for a routine checkup when she announces you’re delivering that day.
+Or, you might find yourself nearing 38 weeks, counting down the days until you’re finally able to deliver.

 1. Tightening in the uterus

-Braxton Hicks* feels like a painless, mild tightening in your uterus and can happen as early as the second trimester.
-They’re “practice contractions”—your uterus is tightening to prepare for labor.
-Some women experience this while others don’t at all.
+Braxton Hicks contractions feel like a painless, mild tightening in your uterus and can happen as early as the second trimester.
+They’re “practice contractions”—your uterus is tightening to prepare for the eventual labor down the line.
+Some women experience this for some pregnancies while others don’t at all.

 If you feel a tightening in your uterus, see if it’s Braxton Hicks or the real onset of labor.
+How can you tell the difference?
 Braxton Hicks contractions are irregular and come and go at erratic times.

-To rule out Braxton Hicks as the cause for the contractions, you’ll want to:
+You can also do certain steps to rule out Braxton Hicks as the cause for the contractions.
+For instance:

-• Lay on your left side so your blood is better able to flow with less pressure.
+- Lay on your left side so your blood is better able to flow through your body with less pressure.

-Track the contractions as well and see if there’s a pattern.
-If so, and if you’re still experiencing contractions after doing the above, you’re likely entering labor.
+As you experience the contractions, track their frequency and see if there’s a pattern.
+If you do find a pattern and you’re still experiencing contractions, even after doing the above steps, you’re likely entering labor.

-Another symptom of labor women feel is cramps.
-This is like the cramps you might feel during your menstrual cycle.
+Another symptom of labor that expecting moms feel is cramps, like the kind you might feel during a menstrual cycle.
 If you feel abdominal pain and cramps, again, track when and how often they happen.
 Then, try the following to see if doing so relieves the discomfort:

 - Change positions.